saccy/docker_vol_backup/README.md

-Scripts to backup and restore docker volumes
+Scripts to backup and restore docker volumes to local storage

-Powershell scripts are the most recent versions
+Powershell scripts are still hardcoded

 TODO: create an interactive script with a backup class and backup/restore functions